liftforward/new-developer-setup/README.md

  1. follow the setup instruction here: https://github.com/liftforward/lift
  1. follow the setup instruction here: https://github.com/liftforward/lift-admin
  1. follow the setup instruction here: https://github.com/liftforward/partner

+# 6. Deliver something to production
+ 1. Get a task from someone
+ 2. Implement it on a branch
+ 3. Push branch and create PR
+ 4. Get PR approved
+ 5. Merge it
+ 6. Test in staging
+ 7. Release it using github releases feature with a tag version formated as release-YYYY-MM-DD-01
+ 8. Verify it works in production
+ 9. Open a beer from the fridge